last updated: 23 July 2020 - face covering guidance updated to include interchanges and stations

-You can play your part by only making essential journeys – only using public transport where there is no alternative – and keeping your distance from each other in interchanges and when queuing at bus stops.
+You can play your part by walking or cycling if you can, and if you use public transport keep your distance from each other in interchanges and when queuing at bus stops.

 Notices and floor markers at stops will help people to stay safe.

 You must wear a face covering when you use public transport.
 From Friday 24 July, you’ll need to wear a face covering in interchanges and stations, as well as on board public transport.

 Sit apart from others on buses, trams and trains.
 Seats will be marked as available onboard to help you distance.

 If you can, use the upper deck on any double deck buses or take the window seat to leave more space.